chameides/BCSR/README.md

 Remove comments to compile nested.

-### JS and CodeKit
+### JS Concat and Minified

-External scripts should be minified and combined in order to improve page speed.
-I use CodeKit.
-It would be fairly easy to use Grunt instead.
+The Form scripts are concatenated with grunt-contrib-concat

 ### Icons and Grunt